1

 sweet and bitter fruits of the tree; the latter, tasting of neither,

-calmly observe. (
+calmly observe.
+(Mundaka

 Upanishad